How to Solve Integer Linear Programming in Excel (With Easy Steps)

 Step-by-Step Procedures to Solve Integer Linear Programming in Excel

 In this formula, we have used the SUMPRODUCT function to calculate the product of decision variables with the respected constraints variables and then add them up.
 In this case, Cell B6 will be multiplied by Cell B10, Cell C6 by Cell C10, and Cell D6 by Cell D10.
-Then, all the products will be added together.
+All the products will be added together.

 • Hit Enter and drag the Fill Handle down.